MathMods IP 2010

 Imperial College - London, Prof. Jennifer Siggers

-The Intensive Programme (IP) in "Mathematical Models in Life and Social Sciences - MathMods 2009" will consist of a set of short courses (both basic and more advanced ones) and seminars, with master students and doctoral students as target audience.
-The participation of 30 students (MSc + PhD) from the partner universities will be supported by the EC Erasmus Programme.
+The Intensive Programme (IP) in "Mathematical Models in Life and Social Sciences - MathMods 2010" will be addressed to PhD students only (MSc students enrolled to their last year of studies will be considered in special situations, upon recommendation of the local coordinators), and it will consist of a set of short courses and seminars.
+The participation of 20 PhD students from the partner universities will be supported by the EC Erasmus Programme.

 The programme will be centred on applied mathematics viewed as an interdisciplinary area at the interface with biology, medicine, economy and social sciences.
-It will cover several applied topics such as wealth distribution analysis in finance, models for opinion formation, individual based simulations, mathematical methods in medical imaging.
-The programme will address different methodologies, such as the analysis of partial differential equations, numerical calculus and simulations, stochastic calculus and kinetic modelling.
+The programme will address different methodologies, such as the analysis of partial differential equations, numerical calculus and simulations, nonlinear conservation laws, dynamical systems, continuum mechanics.

-All students must be enrolled to a study course in one of the following disciplines: mathematics, applied mathematics, informatics, computer science, physics, engineering, biology, biotechnology (and similar ones).
+All students must be enrolled on a PhD course in one of the following disciplines: mathematics, applied mathematics, informatics, computer science, physics, engineering, biology, biotechnology (and similar ones).